Tarrke/factorio-clock/README.md

 ## Credits

 Thanks to [JonasJurczok](https://github.com/JonasJurczok) for inspiring me with his [TodoList](https://github.com/JonasJurczok/factorio-todo-list) mod and huge help correcting all my silly mistakes.
-Without him I may never have release this mod.
+Without him I may never have released this mod.